samanyougarg/Group-Emotion-Recognition/README.md

 This project aims to classify a group’s perceived emotion as Positive, Neutral or Negative.
 The dataset being used is the [Group Affect Database 3.0](https://sites.google.com/view/emotiw2018) which contains "in the wild" photos of groups of people in various social environments.

+Our solution is a hybrid machine learning system that builds on the model by [Surace et al.](https://arxiv.org/abs/1709.03820) and extends it further with additional and more refined machine learning methods and experiments.
+It has been published in the paper [Group Emotion Recognition Using Machine Learning](https://arxiv.org/pdf/1905.01118.pdf).

 ## Demo